IHBC Petition for Charter Consultation and Update

 Branches can register any event or activity linked to the consultation on social media using the tag #IHBCpetitionforcharter.

-Local and Branch volunteers also may email thoughts, proposals, queries and suggestions for related event programmes to our Branch Liaison Officer Jude Wheeler at support@ihbc.org.uk.
+Local and Branch volunteers also may email thoughts, proposals, queries and suggestions for related event programmes to our Branch network leads at this email address: support@ihbc.org.uk.